|DEQ Home > Air Quality > Asbestos > Homeowners|

 Health impacts that are typically associated with being exposed to asbestos comes primarily from working for long periods of time around very high concentrations of fibers.
 Your health should not be impacted by a single exposure to asbestos fibers, but if you are concerned, please consult your doctor.

-All wastes contaminated with asbestos must be disposed of properly.
-In addition to all asbestos-containing materials, this includes all disposable clothing, respirator filters, safety equipment, materials used for containment, and materials used to clean up the area.
-All material must be placed in double 6 mil plastic bags, labeled as asbestos, and hauled to a landfill approved to accept asbestos.
+All asbestos-containing waste materials, including all wastes contaminated with asbestos, such as all disposable clothing, respirator filters, safety equipment, materials used for containment, and materials used to clean up the area must be disposed of properly.
+All waste materials must be placed in double 6 mil plastic bags, labeled as asbestos, and hauled to a landfill approved to accept asbestos.

 Where is asbestos hiding in this house?